The Chow $t$-structure on the $\infty$-category of motivic spectra: Introduction

 The computation of the $E_2$-page of the motivic Adams spectral sequence depends on understanding the motivic homology of a point and the motivic Steenrod algebra action on it.
 The mod $p$ homology of a point is computed in terms of Milnor $K$-theory by work of Voevodsky \cite{voevodsky2003motivic, voevodsky2011motivic} when the base field contains a primitive $p$-th root of unity, and has characteristic coprime to $p$.
 The motivic Steenrod algebra is computed by work of Voevodsky \cite{voevodsky2003reduced} and Hoyois--Kelly--\O stv\ae r \cite{Hoyois2017}.
 With the knowledge of the structure of the motivic Steenrod algebra, the motivic Adams $E_2$-page can be fully determined by a purely homological algebra computation.

 The next step, which is also the hardest part, is to determine the motivic Adams differentials.
-According to the Mahowald Uncertainly Principles \cite{Goerss, Xutalk}, any Adams type spectral sequence that converges to the stable homotopy groups of spheres has infinitely many nonzero differentials after the $E_2$-page, and any method that is used to compute these nonzero differentials leaves infinite many unsolved by that method.
-The spirit of the Mahowald Uncertainly Principles is that we need to combine all known methods together to push forward these computations.
+According to the Mahowald Uncertainty Principle \cite{Goerss, Xutalk}, any Adams type spectral sequence that converges to the stable homotopy groups of spheres has infinitely many nonzero differentials after the $E_2$-page, and any method that is used to compute these nonzero differentials leaves infinitely many unsolved by that method.
+The spirit of the Mahowald Uncertainty Principle is that we need to combine all known methods together to push forward these computations.

 Nevertheless, classically and over the base field $\C$, Gheorghe--Wang--Xu \cite{GWX} has developed a new method to compute the motivic Adams differentials, which is so far the most efficient one.
 The most crucial part of this method is to obtain the following isomorphism of two spectral sequences, using an equivalence of two stable $\infty$-categories.